-- The upgraded Belmont's Vampire Killer whip in Castlevania games.
+- The Belmont Clan's upgraded Vampire Killer whip in Castlevania games.

-- If this trope doesn't make you think of Ivy's weapon then you haven't played Soul Calibur.
+- If this trope doesn't make you think of Ivy's weapon, then you haven't played Soulcalibur.
 Sort of justified since she used alchemy and a fragment of Soul Edge to forge it.
-The prototype that she made using only alchemy is so pathetic it's her Joke Weapon in Soul Calibur 2.
+The prototype that she made using only alchemy is so pathetic it's her Joke Weapon in Soulcalibur II.

 - Oddly enough, while most examples of this trope grow infinite chain links, Ivy's weapon keeps the same number and stretches the length between them the further out her weapon extends.

 - The Dark Prince's daggertail from Prince of Persia: The Two Thrones fits pretty well.
 In its normal form, it's a few links of spiked chain that are embedded in the Prince's arm, but the Dark Prince can lengthen them to a combat-worthy chain.

 - BloodRayne's harpoon which sounds exactly like the Prince's daggertail.